You may wish to see two introductory pages to this section first.

 Richard Ford - A Handbook for Travellers in Spain - 1855

 The First Battle of Olmedo was originated by a quarrel about feudal rights between the King of Castile and those of Aragon and Navarra.
 The latter were defeated.
-The Second Battle of Olmedo occurred during a conflict between King Henri IV of Castile and his brother Alfonso.
+The Second Battle of Olmedo occurred during a conflict between King Henry IV of Castile (half-brother of Isabella) and his brother Alfonso.
 It was undecisive, but in the following year Alfonso died of sickness.

 Santa Maria del Castillo was built at that time in Romanesque style, similar to many churches of Segovia, but its original features were modified in the XVth and XVIth centuries.